blackstream-x/python-read-ad/README.md

 #### LdapPath(_\*parts_)

 Instances of this class represent an LDAP path.
-They are initialized using the provided parts, which can be strings or **PathComponent** instances.
+They are initialized using the provided parts, which can be either strings or **PathComponent** instances.

 ##### .components